 What does this mean for you?
-In short, if your website isn’t optimized for mobile and smartphone use, you’re putting yourself out of a lot of opportunities.
+In short, if your website isn’t optimized for mobile and smartphone use, you’re putting yourself out of many opportunities.
 A lot might even be an understatement.
-Here we discuss why it’s worth putting the extra cash into making your website mobile-friendly or choose a mobile responsive theme for your website on Nili Site.
+Here we discuss why it’s worth putting the extra cash into making your website mobile-friendly or choosing a mobile responsive theme for your website on Nili Site.

 The Stats Behind Optimizing for Mobile

 Consumers now spend more time with online retail on mobile devices – including smartphones and tablets – than on their desktops and laptops.
-There’s a lot of waiting to go on in this world; whether it be on a plane, train, or in an automobile.
-Not to mention at the Department of Motor Vehicles (DMV).
-To rid themselves of boredom, people have a ton available at their fingertips to kill the time.
+There’s a lot of waiting to go on in this world, whether on a plane, train, or in an automobile.
+Not to mention the Department of Motor Vehicles (DMV).
+To rid themselves of boredom, people have a ton available at their fingertips to kill time.

-In July 2013, 45% of time spent with regards to online retail shopping was done so with a smartphone or similar mobile device.
-Since October 2013, this number has not dropped below 50% and in June 2014, the most notable increase hit 60%.
+In July 2013, 45% of time spent on online retail shopping was done so with a smartphone or similar mobile device.
+Since October 2013, this number has not dropped below 50%, and in June 2014, the most notable increase hit 60%.
 If you and your site aren’t concerned with optimizing for mobile, you’ve potentially given up on almost two-thirds of your prospect base.

-As if that wasn’t enough, there are also a number of US digital retail visitors that do so solely on their mobile device.
-As of January 2015, 13% of Americans only online shoppe via their smartphone, tablet, etc. To simplify the point: if your site isn’t being optimized for mobile users, you are literally eliminating over 10% of your possible consumers.
+As if that wasn’t enough, several US digital retail visitors do so solely on their mobile devices.
+As of January 2015, 13% of Americans only online shoppe via their smartphone, tablet, etc. To simplify the point: if your site isn’t optimized for mobile users, you are eliminating over 10% of your possible consumers.
 Staggering.